-Ticks are one of those creatures that make you squirm, and for good reason: they suck your blood and transmit disease!
+Finding a tick on your dog makes most people squirm, and for good reason: they suck blood and transmit disease!
 Unfortunately, if your dog enjoys the outdoors, you’ll probably have to deal with them eventually.

 To help you along, we created a quick and easy guide to checking, removing, and preventing ticks.

 What are ticks?

 Ticks are arachnids (yup, they are related to spiders).
 While there are many different types, the two species that your dog will most likely encounter in SoCal are the Brown Dog Tick and the American Dog Tick.
 If you live east of the Mississippi, you should also lookout for the Black-Legged Tick (also known as the deer tick).

 How to check for ticks

-Checking for ticks is simple; you just have to know where to look.
+Checking for ticks on dogs is simple; you just have to know where to look.
 Ticks love to hide in crevices and folds like between toes, armpits, and groin area.
 Pictured below are the seven common spots ticks like to hang out, and the first areas you should check after a hike or outdoor outing.

 In order to find them, use your hands to feel for any bumps or discrepancies.
 For dogs with longer hair or thick undercoats, use a fine-toothed comb to move back fur and get a closer look.

 How to remove ticks on dogs

-You found a tick.
+You found a tick on your dog.
 Now what?
 Your first instinct may be to grab it with your fingers and pull it out.
 Do not do that.
 Incorrectly removing a tick with your fingers or tweezers can force the tick to burrow its head even deeper and detach from the rest of its body.

 Since you don’t want a tick head stuck in your dog’s body, we have some simpler options.